AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/spotify-exercises.md

 # Spotify Exercises

-This table provides information about the ranking of popular songs worldwide.
+The table used on this exercise provides information about the ranking of popular songs worldwide.
 Try to answer the following questions with the appropriate
 SQL query and create a graph using the graphics function in Strata Scratch.

 ### Question 1